 An up to date register of interests declared by decision making staff will be accessible to the public on the MES Declare website.
+The organisation will publish the name and position of any decision making staff who has not completed a declaration of interest or submitted a nil return in respect of that contract year, as required by NHSE.

-If decision making staff have substantial grounds for believing that publication of their interests should not take place then they should contact the Office of the Director of Governance and Corporate Affairs to explain why.
+If decision making staff have substantial grounds for believing that publication of their interests should not take place then they should contact the Corporate Governance Team to explain why.
 In exceptional circumstances, for instance where publication of information might put a member of staff at risk of harm, information may be withheld or redacted on public registers.
 However, this would be the exception and information will not be withheld or redacted merely because of a personal preference.